Vertical Federated Learning: Challenges, Methodologies and Experiments: Methodologies and Possible Solutions

 \subsection{Splitting Design}

-The splitting methods for VFL models are key techniques that affect the training performance, communication and computation allocations as well as privacy risks. \begin{itemize} \item[$\bullet$]\textbf{Effects on communication and computation.} For one classic learning model, splitting design will directly influence the allocations of training tasks and transmission cost for participants.
-In addition, a simple structure of the bottom model, e.g., the linear computation layer, will incur high privacy risks and call for further privacy protections with additional communication and computation costs.
+The splitting methods for VFL models are key techniques that affect the training performance, communication and computation allocations as well as security and privacy risks. \begin{itemize} \item[$\bullet$]\textbf{Effects on communication and computation.} For one classic learning model, splitting design will directly influence the allocations of training tasks and transmission cost for participants.
+In addition, a simple structure of the bottom model, e.g., the linear computation layer, will incur high security and privacy risks and call for further security protections with additional communication and computation costs.
 Overall, a personalized design on the cut/splitting layer for different participants and models is required to ensure computation and communication efficiencies. \item[$\bullet$]\textbf{Effects on security and privacy.} The splitting rule determines the type of the transmitting messages, which are required to be protected in the learning process.
 Involving a privacy-preserving and complexity-acceptability neural network structure for the bottom model may be an alternative. \item[$\bullet$]\textbf{Effects on model performance.} Some well-designed learning structures need to extract the relations among original attributes, such as Wide$\&$Deep and DeepFM.
 However, VFL requires each participant to keep their raw data locally.
-Therefore, we should design the splitting methods while maintaining these specific structures, as well as designing efficient layers or interactive mechanisms to compensate damages caused by the splitting connections. \end{itemize}
+Therefore, we should design the splitting methods while maintaining these specific structures, as well as designing efficient layers to compensate damages. \end{itemize}